 property when he died.
 This was known as rights of dower.
 Records of these

 courts are kept at local Record Offices.

 Sometimes couples separated unofficially because they could not afford to go through the process of dissolution.
 If one or other of the parties wanted to remarry they married away from their home parish and hoped no one found out they had married bigamously.

 Another way of legally separating was a mensa et thoro which was granted if there was evidence of adultery or cruelty.
 Resources regarding this are held at local Record Offices or at the National Archives.

 In some cases, if the woman was adulterous, then the husband sold his wife to her lover in the market.
 This had no basis in law, but because it was committed publicly it meant the first husband was usually protected from any of his wife's debts.

 It also meant it protected the new husband from any action from the original husband.
 You may be able to find information regarding any sale in quarter session papers or in local newspapers, which can be available in local libraries.

 For more information about dissolving a marriage before 1858, please peruse the National Archives leaflet Dissolving a Marriage before 1858: further research.

 From 1858, it became easier for couples to separate, but women did not gain equal rights with men until 1923.
 Surviving papers from 1858-1943 are held at the National Archives in Series Reference J77.
-For more information about divorcements after 1858, please peruse the National Archives leaflet Divorce after 1858: further research.
+For more information about divorcements after 1858, please peruse the National Archives leaflet Dissolution after 1858: further research.